Awesome Shodan Search Queries

 Example: GaugeTech Electricity Meters

-Siemens Industrial Automation πŸ”Ž β†’
+Siemens Industrial Automation πŸ”Ž β†’arrow-up-right

-Siemens HVAC Controllers πŸ”Ž β†’
+Siemens HVAC Controllers πŸ”Ž β†’arrow-up-right

-Door / Lock Access Controllers πŸ”Ž β†’
+Door / Lock Access Controllers πŸ”Ž β†’arrow-up-right

-Railroad Management πŸ”Ž β†’
+Railroad Management πŸ”Ž β†’arrow-up-right

 Remote Desktop